remi-gerard/wol/README.md

 The content is written in french.

-You cant customise the UI with your own logo.
+You can customise the UI with your own logo.
 Rename your logo "blason.jpg" and paste it on the lib directory.

 I wrote this program during the COVID-19 epidemic.